 Educational Materials and Resources

 Appropriate course materials, course syllabi, and course outlines are used for each course.
 Required course materials are indicated in the course syllabus by title, author, publisher, and ISBN.
 Students that opt out of the Course Materials Fee (CMF) are responsible for purchasing course materials identified in the syllabus they are issued for each course.
-Students that opt in to the CMF will have materials provided for them.
+Students that opt-in to the CMF will have materials provided for them.
 Note: required course materials, textbooks, or other readings are not eligible for interlibrary loan in the Library.

-NCU partners with several online textbook suppliers.
+The University partners with several online textbook suppliers.
 Students having difficulty finding required textbooks and course materials may contact their Academic and Finance Advisor or email email@example.com for assistance.